 The goal of Experiment 1 was to examine whether item-specific and relational encoding strategies would reduce the illusion of competence found with JOLs in the backward, unrelated, and symmetrical pairs.
 Overall, an illusion of competence pattern was found such that JOLs generally exceeded that of later recall, though this pattern was moderated by pair direction and encoding group.
 Consistent with our predictions, participants who engaged in the item-specific and relational encoding strategies showed a reduction in the illusion of competence through improved correct recall rates relative to the read group.
 Starting with backward pairs, a robust illusion of competence was found in the read group, however the illusion of competence was diminished following item-specific and relational encoding with the former task being the most effective.
 These results were consistent with our predictions that item-specific encoding would be most beneficial in reducing the illusion of competence for related pairs (cf. Maxwell & Huff, in press).
 For forward pairs, no illusion of competence was found in any of the encoding groups—patterns that replicate previous findings (e.g., Koriat & Bjork, 2005; Maxwell & Huff).
 For symmetrical pairs, an illusion of competence was found in the read group, but this pattern was eliminated in the item-specific and relational groups.
 Finally, for the unrelated pairs, there was an illusion of competence found in both the read and item-specific groups, but the illusion of competence was eliminated for the relational group.
 As such, this pattern of findings was consistent with our prediction that relational encoding would benefit recall across pair types, especially for backward and unrelated pairs.

 Calibration plots were then computed to further explore the correspondence between JOLs and recall across pair types and encoding groups.
 Across encoding groups, participants were generally well-calibrated for forward and symmetrical pair types.
 For the read group, participants overpredicted unrelated pairs at all JOL increments and overpredicted backward pairs at JOL ratings greater than 50%.
 This pattern indicates that the read group was unable to accurately predict later recall for pairs that did not readily converge upon the target.
 For the item-specific group, participants similarly overpredicted unrelated pairs at almost all JOL increments, but, unlike the read group, only overpredicted backward pairs at JOL increments of 80% and greater.
 In the relational group however, JOLs only overpredicted later recall on increments greater than 50% and, like the item-specific group, only overpredicted recall at JOLs at increments greater than 80% on backward pairs.
-Collectively then, these patterns indicate that there were significant improvements in JOL calibration for both item-specific and relational groups relative to reading with the relation group showing a particular improvement on unrelated pairs given lower JOL ratings.
+Collectively then, these patterns indicate that there were significant improvements in JOL calibration for both item-specific and relational groups relative to reading with the relational group showing a particular improvement on unrelated pairs given lower JOL ratings.